Morson Edge Newsroom

 The Bill applies across England, Scotland and Wales.
 Employment law remains devolved in Northern Ireland.

-Originally described by the government as the “biggest upgrade to rights at work for a generation”, early proposals suggested day-one unfair dismissal rights.
-That approach drew strong resistance from business groups.
+Originally described by the government as the “biggest upgrade to rights at work for a generation”, early proposals included day-one unfair dismissal rights, prompting strong resistance from business groups.

-Following a series of discussions between trade unions and employer representatives, the government has now proposed a revised and, in its words, “workable” package.
-The key change is a reduction of the unfair dismissal qualifying period to six months, while retaining existing day-one protections against discrimination and automatically unfair dismissal.
+Following discussions between trade unions and employer representatives, the government has now proposed what it describes as a more “workable” package.
+The central change is a reduction in the unfair dismissal qualifying period from 24 months to six, while existing day-one protections against discrimination and automatically unfair dismissal remain in place.

 The proposed timetable remains ambitious.
-Most reforms are expected to roll out across 2026 and 2027, with the unfair dismissal change due to take effect from January 2027.
+Most reforms are expected to roll out across 2026 and 2027, with changes to unfair dismissal currently due to take effect from January 2027.

-The unfair dismissal change is not the only one.
-In its latest update, the government confirmed that the Bill is intended to deliver a broader package of reform, including:
+The unfair dismissal change sits within a broader programme of employment law reform.
+In its latest update, the government confirmed the Bill is intended to deliver:

 • Day-one rights to statutory sick pay and paternity leave from April 2026